AccelerationNet/kibana-authentication-proxy/README.md

 ### Client authentication settings

+** Important**: The syntax for this has changed in version 2.

-We currently support 3 auth methods: Google OAuth2, BasicAuth and CAS, you can use one of them or all of them. it depends on the configuration you have.
+We currently support 3 builtin auth methods: Google OAuth2, BasicAuth and CAS, you can use one or all of them.

+All configuration is done by setting the `authenticators` dict in the configuration.

+Custom authentication providers can be configured by specifying the module path as the key and any config that should be provided as its value.
+That module will be called with

+    configure(express, app, config);

+E.g.

+    authenticators: {
+      "google-oauth2": {
+        "client_id": "",
+        "client_secret": "",
+        "allowed_emails": []
+      },
+      "/opt/custom-provider": {
+        "info1": "secret"
+      }
+    }

 ***1. Google OAuth2***

-- ``enable_google_oauth``: *Enable or not?*
+Key: `google-oauth2`.

 - ``client_id``:  *The client ID of Google OAuth2, leave empty if you don't want to use it*
 - ``client_secret``: *The client secret of Google OAuth2*
 - ``allowed_emails``: *An emails list for the authorized users, should like `["a@b.com", "*@b.com", "*"]`*.
 All google users in the list will be allowed to access kibana.